Effective from September 2023

 What we’ve done so far

-- We asked a third party service to audit the key pages and flows on the platform, to have a better idea of the overall accessibility state of the platform and understand where to focus our efforts.
+- A third party has audited the key pages and flows on the platform to give us a better idea of the overall accessibility state of the platform and understand where to focus our efforts.

 - We have also reviewed all the existing components, both released on the platform and newly designed.